sylhero/nodejs-seed/README.md

 # Nodejs Seed

-This is a full setup for Nodejs + Koa + Typescript + jest + Nodemon development
+This is a full setup for Nodejs + Hapi + Typescript + jest + Nodemon development

 ## Project Structure